manhtuando97/two-stage-gnn/README.md

 ## Datasets
-All datasets used in this work are available in this anonymous directory: https://bit.ly/36zCH9b
+All datasets used in this work are available in this directory: https://bit.ly/36zCH9b